tylerchism/tylerchism.github.io/README.md

 ## This website

 My goal with this website is to create a place where potential employers can go and hopefully get a good user experience as they navigate through my background and skills.
 An added benefit is that along the way I was able to practice website development skills.
-I will continually add to and update this website to enhance the user experience as much as possible by optimising aesthetics and fromating the most comprehensive content possible.
+I will continually add to and update this website to enhance the user experience as much as possible by optimising aesthetics and formating the most comprehensive content possible.

 ## My goals